The Ultimate Coconut Cream Pie

 - Whisk together the cornstarch and water to form a slurry.

 - Pour the cornstarch slurry into the egg mixture and continually whisk over medium heat until it thickens.
-It should coat the back of a spoon.
+It takes 10-15 minutes on the stove for the mixture to thicken.
+Cook until it solidly coats the back of a spoon.

-- Once thickened stir in your coconut flakes and vanilla.
+- Once thickened stir in your coconut flakes and coconut extract.

 - Pour the coconut custard into the prepared crust.